Advertisement

 Focused on the role that exercise plays in a healthy life, the program offers three different levels at varying price points, making it even more accessible to different income levels.

-The program is accredited by the National Commission for Certifying Agencies (NCCA), but not NBHWC.
-The NCCA is a less specialized accreditation that certified individuals in a range of professions including personal trainers, nurses, respiratory therapists, counselors, and emergency technicians.
+The program is accredited by the National Commission for Certifying Agencies (NCCA), but not by NBHWC.
+The NCCA is a less specialized accreditation that certifies individuals in a range of professions, including health and wellness coaches, personal trainers, nurses, respiratory therapists, counselors, and emergency technicians.

 Pros & cons